Draft WDBD Rules for Pennant 2018 - 2019

 WESTERN DISTRICT BOWLS DIVISION RULES FOR PENNANT 2018 - 2019

-All play will be in line with the Laws of the Sport of Bowls (including Domestic Regulations for Australia), and with the Bowls Victoria Rules for Competition.
+All play will be in line with the Laws of the Sport of Bowls (including Domestic Regulations for Australia), and with Bowls Victoria Conditions of Play for Region and Division Pennant.

 A club can field one or more sides in pennant competitions.
 If more than one side is fielded the second and subsequent sides of the club will be graded in numerical sequence as 2, 3, 4, etc. in descending order of their seniority.
 Sides will be filled by available bowlers in descending order of seniority.
 If there are insufficient bowlers available to fill all sides entered by the club in the pennant competition the lowest numbered side will be the side which forfeits.